mrosack/GlacierTool/README.md

-To perform any action with Amazon Glacier, you will need your Amazon Web Services account ID, access key, and secret key, which can be found on the [security credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page of the AWS site after logging in.
+To perform any action with Amazon Glacier, you will need your Amazon Web Services account ID, access key, and secret key, which can be found on the [security credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials) page of the Amazon Web Services site after logging in.

 Known Issues
 ------------
-The Mono runtime on Posix systems does not ship with SSL/TLS root certificates installed, which means that connections to Amazon Web Services over HTTPS tend to fail with the cryptic error message, 'the authentication or decryption has failed'.
+The Mono runtime on Posix systems does not ship with SSL/TLS root certificates installed, which means that connections to Amazon Web Services over HTTPS tend to fail with the cryptic error message, `the authentication or decryption has failed`.
 The Mono [security FAQ](http://www.mono-project.com/FAQ:_Security) has suggestions on ways to fix this.
 The easy way is to simply run `mozroots --import`, which will install all of Mozilla's root certificates into Mono's trust store.
 To do this for all users on the machine, instead run